-As of 1st July 2023 only children aged 6 months to 4 years who are at higher risk of getting ill from COVID-19 are able to get a 1st and 2nd vaccine through their GP surgery at any time of the year.
+Children aged 6 months to 4 years who are at higher risk of getting ill from COVID-19 are still able to get a 1st and 2nd vaccine through their GP surgery at any time of the year.

 There are several COVID-19 vaccines currently available in the UK.
 The COVID-19 vaccines currently approved for use in the UK and being used this season are:

 - Pfizer /BioNTech (Comirnaty®)